Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth makes employees ineffective at work, inside the organization and on the wider job market.
+A lack of personal growth can make employees uncompetitive, both inside an organization and the larger job market.

 How Do You Stay Competitive?

-- Seek Mentoring: Find an individual mentor who can provide advice, guidance, connections or highlight areas for improvement.
+- Get Mentoring: Find an individual mentor who can provide advice, guidance, connections or highlight areas for improvement.

-- Continue Your Education: Complete further courses, certifications or degrees programs that relate to your field of work.
+- Continuing Your Education: Take additional classes, certificates or degrees that are pertinent to your field of work.

 Negativity

-Negativity isn’t a part of any work environment.
-It makes employees feel uncomfortable and makes communication difficult and limiting the growth of opportunities.
-Aside from destroying relationships with supervisors and colleagues, it could result in the professional stagnation.
+Negativity is not a good thing in any workplace.
+It causes people to feel uncomfortable and makes communications difficult and hinders the growth of opportunities.
+Aside from destroying relationships with colleagues and supervisors, it could lead to slowing down your career.

 Strategies for Refocusing Negativity

-- Be Positive: Recognize the positive aspects of your job when you’re overwhelmed
+- Refocus on Positivity: Embrace all the good aspects to your character when you’re overwhelmed

-- Be aware of sustainability: Look at how the work you do contributes to sustainability.
+- Pay attention to sustainability: See how the work you do contributes to sustainability.

-- Find help whenever you can Find a mentor to ask for guidance or to ask colleagues for suggestions.
+- Find help whenever you can Get a mentor’s guidance or to ask colleagues for advice.

 Overcommitting Workload

-Overcommitting can lead to burnout, mistakes, and internal resentment.
-As much as it is necessary to work hard, commitment beyond one’s capacity is likely to result in lower efficiency and expected results.
+The majority of the time, commitment to too much can lead to burnout, errors, and internal resentment.
+Although it’s necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting is likely to result in lower efficiency and expected results.

 Reduce stress through: